Vivien Leigh: 1913–1934: Early life and acting debut

 Leigh was born Vivian Mary Hartley on 5 November 1913 in British India in Darjeeling, Bengal Presidency.
 She was the only child of Ernest Richard Hartley, a British broker, and his wife, Gertrude Mary Frances (née Yackjee; she also used her mother's maiden name of Robinson).
-Her father was born in Scotland in 1882, while her mother, a devout Catholic, was born in Darjeeling in 1888 and might have been of Irish, Parsi Indian, and Armenian ancestry.
-Gertrude's parents, who lived in India, were Michael John Yackjee, an Anglo-Indian man of independent means, and Mary Teresa Robinson, who was born to an Irish family killed during the Indian Rebellion of 1857 and grew up in an orphanage, where she met Yackjee; they married in 1872 and had five children, of whom Gertrude was the youngest.
+Her father was born in Scotland in 1882, while her mother, a devout Catholic, was born in Darjeeling in 1888 and of Armenian and Irish ancestry.
+Gertrude's parents, who lived in India, were Michael John Yackjee, who was born to an Armenian family that moved to India in 1843 and worked as a clerk for the East India Railway, and Mary Teresa Robinson, who was born to an Irish family killed during the Indian Rebellion of 1857 and grew up in an orphanage, where she met Yackjee; they married in 1872 and had five children, of whom Gertrude was the youngest.
 Ernest and Gertrude Hartley were married in 1912 in Kensington, London.

 In 1917, Ernest Hartley was transferred to Bangalore as an officer in the Indian Cavalry, while Gertrude and Vivian stayed in Ootacamund.
 At the age of three, Vivian made her first stage appearance for her mother's amateur theatre group, reciting "Little Bo Peep".
 Gertrude Hartley tried to instill an appreciation of literature in her daughter and introduced her to the works of Hans Christian Andersen, Lewis Carroll and Rudyard Kipling, as well as stories of Greek mythology and Indian folklore.
 At the age of six, Vivian was sent by her mother from Loreto Convent, Darjeeling, to the Convent of the Sacred Heart (now Woldingham School) then situated in Roehampton, Middlesex.
-One of her school friends there was future actress Maureen O'Sullivan, two years her senior, to whom Vivian expressed her desire to become "a great actress".
-She was removed from the school by her father, and travelling with her parents for four years, she attended schools in Europe, notably in Dinard (Brittany, France), Biarritz (France), the Sacred Heart in San Remo on the Italian Riviera, and in Paris, becoming fluent in both French and Italian.
+One of her school friends there was future actress Maureen O'Sullivan to whom Vivian expressed her desire to become "a great actress".
+She was removed from the school by her father, and travelling with her parents for four years, she attended schools in Europe, notably in Dinard (Brittany, France), Biarritz (France), the Sacred Heart in Sanremo on the Italian Riviera, and in Paris, becoming fluent in both French and Italian.
 The family returned to Britain in 1931.
 She attended A Connecticut Yankee, one of O'Sullivan's films playing in London's West End, and told her parents of her ambitions to become an actress.
 Shortly after, her father enrolled Vivian at the Royal Academy of Dramatic Art (RADA) in London.